Tom Clarke practises in commercial, regulatory and public law, particularly in energy, commercial arbitration and

-Basslink Pty Ltd v Hydro-Electric Corporation VSC 746 - On 31 December 2012, Tom appeared alone for Basslink on an urgent application in the Supreme Court of Victoria for an injunction pending the arbitration.
+Basslink Pty Ltd v Hydro-Electric Corporation VSC 746 - On 31 December 2012, Tom appeared unled for Basslink on an urgent application in the Supreme Court of Victoria for an injunction pending the arbitration.
 In February 2013, after the expiry of a temporary compromise, Tom appeared on the renewed injunction application, when an injunction was granted in favour of Basslink (led by Jim Delany QC).

-Origin Energy Electricity Ltd v Australian Energy Market Operator Ltd Wholesale Energy Dispute Resolution Panel - Tom appeared unled for a coalition of South Australian wind farm operators, in a multi-party dispute over AEMO’s settlement of FCAS costs during planned outages of the Heywood interconnector.
+Origin Energy Electricity Ltd v AEMO Wholesale Energy Dispute Resolution Panel - Tom appeared for a coalition of South Australian wind farm operators, in a multi-party dispute over AEMO’s settlement of FCAS costs during planned outages of the Heywood interconnector (unled).

 Australian Energy Regulator v Snowy Hydro Ltd FCA 1013; FCA 58 - Tom acted for the AER, which obtained the first civil penalty under the National Electricity Law, for a generator’s failures to comply with dispatch instructions in the National Electricity Market (led by Peter Gray QC).

 CKI Utilities Development Ltd v Australian Energy Regulator FCA 17 - Tom acted for the AER in a judicial review proceeding in which the court upheld the AER’s rejection of SA Power Networks’ proposal to introduce differential network tariffs for household users with solar generation facilities (led by Kristen Walker QC).

 Tom acted for PIAC, in the first limited merits review applications commenced by a consumer group against the AER’s network revenue determination (led by Sam Horgan QC).

-Tom also advises the Australian Energy Markets Commission and the Gas Market Reform Group regarding potential rule changes to the National Electricity Rules, the National Gas Rules and the National Energy Retail Rules, and the Essential Services Commission of Victoria regarding regulatory amendments under the Electricity Industry Act and Gas Industry Act.
+Tom also advises the Australian Energy Markets Commission regarding rule changes to the National Electricity Rules, the National Gas Rules and the National Energy Retail Rules, and the Essential Services Commission of Victoria regarding regulatory amendments under the Electricity Industry Act and Gas Industry Act.